Quantum simulation of particle creation in curved space-time: Building blocks

 leading, with Eq~\eqref{eq:eff_d}, finally to the wave equation of Eq~\eqref{eq:wave_eq} with the SAW speed given by

 Note that the RHS of Eq~\eqref{eq:SAW_speed_1} also depends on the SAW speed via $\partial_xk(x) = \omega / c(x)$.
 Thus, solving Eq~\eqref{eq:SAW_speed_1} for $c(x)$ gives, in principle, an expression for the SAW speed in terms of the 2DEG density.
-However, as we argue in Sec \ref{sec:temp}, in order to estimate the highest gradient $\partial_xc(x)$ that determines the Hawking temperature, it is not necessary to solve Eq~\eqref{eq:SAW_speed_1} for $c(x)$.
+An approximate solution is given in Appendix~\ref{app:SAW_speed}.